 Section B: Staffing and Technologies

-In this module, you will be asked to list the contributors to your project – both internal and external to your team – their responsibilities, and their sources of funding.
+In this module, you are asked to list the contributors to your project – both internal and external to your team – their responsibilities, and their sources of funding.

-Just as you identified your project team in Module B1, here you will be asked to identify all of the technologies – both local and remote – upon which your work relies, their functions on the project, as well as their sources of funding.
+Just as you identified your project team in Module B1, here you are asked to identify all of the technologies – both local and remote – upon which your work relies, their functions on the project, as well as their sources of funding.